quippv/quippv/README.md

 👨‍💻  I'm Adi!

-🌐  I work with JavaScript and all-things about data
+🌐  I am involved in tasks related to business logic and various aspects of data.